zerga9/Train_departure_info/README.md

 - Clone this repository
 - Run `npm install` to install the dependencies
 - Run `npm start` and go to localhost:3000 in your browser
-- To see tests run Cypress in the terminal with `./node_modules/.bin/cypress open` and go to integration/simple_spec file to see the tests.
+- To see tests run `npm start` and then run Cypress with `./node_modules/.bin/cypress open` and go to integration/simple_spec file to see the tests.

 ### Technologies Used: